Melanoma and other skin cancers

 As a person ages, melanocytes often multiply (proliferate).
 They form clusters that appear on the skin surface as small, dark, flat, or dome-shaped spots, which are usually harmless moles or "liver spots."

-Melanoma accounts for less than 5% of all skin cancers, yet it results in most of the skin cancer deaths, according to the American Cancer Society (ACS).
-For the year 2013, the ACS estimates there will be about 76,690 new cases of melanoma in the U.S., and about 9,480 American deaths from the disease.
+Melanoma accounts for less than 5% of all skin cancers, yet it results in most skin cancer deaths, according to the American Cancer Society (ACS).
+For the year 2013, the ACS estimates there will be about 76,690 new cases of melanoma in the U.S., and about 9,480 deaths from the disease.

 At first, melanoma cells are found in the epidermis and top layers of the dermis.
 However, once they grow downward into the dermis, the cancer can come into contact with lymph and blood vessels, and from there spread (metastasize) to other parts of the body.
 The thicker the melanoma, the greater the likelihood that it could spread to distant sites.